raiden-network/raiden/docs/adr/0002-testing-strategy.rst

-[0002] Better testing framework for entire Raiden suite (client, MS and PFS)
+Better testing framework for the entire Raiden suite (client, MS and PFS)
 *********************************************************************

 * **Status**: proposed